wavefrontHQ/docs/pages/doc/wavefront_monitoring.md

 The dashboard for your contract type helps you monitor your **monthly usage** and ensure that you're not ingesting more PPS than your contracted rate allows.

-* The **Committed Rate vs Monthly Usage (PPS P95) for Billable** dashboard gives a detailed breakdown of your Tanzu Observability monthly usage against commitment.
+* The **Committed Rate vs Monthly Usage (PPS P95) for Billable** dashboard provides a detailed breakdown of your Tanzu Observability monthly usage against commitment.

     ![Screenshot of part of the Committed Rate vs Monthly Usage (PPS P95) dashboard](/images/p95_dashboard.png)

-* The **Usage (PPS) vs Remaining Balance (PPS P95) for Burndown** dashboard gives a detailed breakdown of your Tanzu Observability usage against the remaining burndown commitment.
+* The **Usage (PPS) vs Remaining Balance (PPS P95) for Burndown** dashboard provides visibility into your Tanzu Observability usage against burndown commitment and a detailed breakdown of your usage per billing period.

     ![Screenshot of part of the Committed Rate vs Monthly Usage (PPS P95) dashboard](/images/p95_dashboard.png)